 RELATED: How mindfulness can make you a better parent

 I then think through how I’m going to handle the situation, and tell myself something that lets me feel some sense of control (back to Point #1 again).
-A favorite mantra from Dr. Laura Markham is, “This is not an emergency.”
+A favorite mantra (from this person) is, “This is not an emergency.”

 Which is true!
 No one is bleeding, the house isn’t on fire, there’s just some loud creatures who come up to knee-level surrounding you.
 They aren’t really hurting you.
 And hey, if someone is bleeding, your panic won’t fix it.